 Here are three streets, including Lingkhor, Barkhor and Nangkhor, in Lhasa for pilgrims to make ritual walks.
 They are respectively the outer, the middle and the inner sacred paths around Jokhang Temple, the most sacred temple in Lhasa.

-With a long history, Tibetan handicrafts mirror Tibet’s economic and cultural development.
-They are not only highly practical, but also have great aesthetic value.
-Thus, we highly advise you to spare some time to learn more about them.
 This tour will take you to see how Tibetan incense and Tibetan carpet are made.
 They are two significant kinds of handicrafts in Tibet.
 Learning about them, you will have a better understanding of Tibet’s culture and local people’s life.